 The photocopier is an essential part of the office.
 It makes creating copies simple for any employee to do, and it also provides a social area while you wait for those copies to print, which may or may not be appreciated by your boss.

-Announcing the Kyocera TASKalfa 306ci 356ci 406ci - Office Technology News (press release) (registration) (blog)
+Understanding Kyocera tiered color processing - Office Technology News (press release) (registration) (blog)

 Many, if not all of the links on this website are affiliate links which means that we will be compensated if you choose to buy at some point in the near future.
 Please accept our sincere thanks for your support.